SchulzLab/TEPIC/README.md

 Annotation of genomic regions using Transcription factor (TF) binding sites and epigenetic data.

 ## News
+21.06.2017: TEPIC TF-gene scores can be binarisied using a TF and tissue specific affinity cut off.
+Further details on this new feature are available in the [description](docs/Description.pdf).

 13.06.2017: DYNAMITE is now included in the repository.

 09.06.2017: Version 2.0 of TEPIC is available.